 Driver 3: Ubiquitous contextual and experiential learning is feasible

 The reach of computer networks continues to expand, and the costs to produce and integrate experiential learning continue to plummet.
 Together, these trends make powerful new models for learning possible.
 Technologies such as AI-supported AR, VR, and high-fidelity simulation are already pushing this type of learning forward.

 More specifically, the confluence of several trends is making ubiquitous contextual and experiential learning feasible.

 Learning is becoming more contextual

-Most skills or behaviors learned in a classroom are forgotten soon after unless they are reinforced.
+Most skills or behaviours learned in a classroom are forgotten soon after unless they are reinforced.
 To address this issue, learning is increasingly happening when it’s most needed.
-By embedding learning into the specific context of a work process, such as giving call center operators real-time advice during difficult conversations with customers, the learning sticks more easily and can be reinforced over time.
+By embedding learning into the specific context of a work process, such as giving call centre operators real-time advice during difficult conversations with customers, the learning sticks more easily and can be reinforced over time.

 But timing isn’t everything.
 The environment where learning happens also matters a lot.
 Classrooms take learning out of the work environment; immersive experiences put it back in.
 In a growing number of cases, VR and AR simulations deliver convincing alternatives to real-world situations.

 Classic examples are airline pilot and military training, in which elaborate immersive environments are realistic enough to the brain and body to elicit the same reactions that would occur in the real world.
 However, due to the enormous cost and complexity of these environments, they have only been justified in areas where they help avoid costly or even disastrous real-world mistakes.